Officially out now: The TypeDB 3.0 Roadmap >>

 • Dr. Christoph Dorn

-Before joining Vaticle, Christoph has led cutting-edge research in Theoretical Computer Science and Mathematics at the University of Oxford, where he also completed his PhD in Computer Science in 2019.
+Before joining TypeDB, Christoph has led cutting-edge research in Theoretical Computer Science and Mathematics at the University of Oxford, where he also completed his PhD in Computer Science in 2019.
 He worked in the areas of Higher-Dimensional Category Theory and Computable Geometry, and co-wrote a book on the mathematical foundations for a synthesis of these two subjects.
-Christoph has been closely following the movement of type-theoretic databases over the past several years, and shares our vision at Vaticle to bring theory and practice together in order to built the next generation framework for modern databases applications.
+Christoph has been closely following the movement of type-theoretic databases over the past several years, and shares our vision at TypeDB to bring theory and practice together in order to built the next generation framework for modern databases applications.

 Further Learning